Past simple + past perfect

 It ___ (be) 11 o'clock.
 Carol Parker ___ (arrive) at the Shaw Hotel five minutes before.

-Past simple + past perfect PDF exercise 2
+Past simple + past perfect PDF 2

 - Use the clues in brackets to answer questions: